rbshaffer/idrc_snowflake/README.md

-# Title of Program
+# IDRC Snowflake sample queries and access information

-#### Author's Name:
+#### Author's Name: Robert Shaffer
-#### Author's Organization:
+#### Author's Organization: OEDA/IPAG
-#### Author's Email:
+#### Author's Email: robert.shaffer@cms.hhs.gov

 # Requirements

-Please list any requirements for the user.
-This includes any tools they need to download or get access to (include job codes, instructions, etc.), dependencies, and/or the environment where the code can run (e.g., SAS in IDR)
+This repository is contains code designed to help users access and use IDRC Snowflake.
+Connecting to IDR Snowflake requires that you be connected to the CMS VPN as well as Snowflake-appropriate job codes.
+See [this Confluence page](https://confluenceent.cms.gov/display/IDRCC/IDRC+Onboarding+-+Snowflake+UI+Access) for instructions.

+To access the IDRC Snowflake browser IDE, navigate to [https://app-cms-idr.privatelink.snowflakecomputing.com/cms/idr/](https://app-cms-idr.privatelink.snowflakecomputing.com/cms/idr/), and authenticate with your PIV/EUA credentials.
+If you can log in, then you should be able to do everything else in this repository.

 # Repo Structure

-Please provide a list of any folders or files that are in your repository.
-For example, if you have a program called "Analyzing Medicare Claims" and a CSV file called "ffs_clms_02122022.csv", you should write something here like:

-* Analyzing Medicare Claims - jupyter notebook containing analysis on medicare claims
-* ffs_clms_02122022.csv - CSV files ingested by the jupyter notebook

-# Purpose of the Program

-If you have any questions regarding the template, please contact Leo Meister (leo.meister@cms.hhs.gov) and Avena Cheng (avena.cheng@cms.hhs.gov).
+* [connections/](connections/) contains information on connecting to IDRC Snowflake.
+* [sample_queries/](sample_queries/) contains sample queries that you might need in the IDRC